Our Team

 Kathpalia belongs to the American College of Gastroenterology, American Gastroenterological Association, American Society for Gastrointestinal Endoscopy and Northern California Society for Clinical Gastroenterology.
 She is an assistant professor of medicine at UCSF and also serves as an associate program director for the GI fellowship program.

-Gabriel Loeb, MD, PhD (Nephrology)
+Gabriel Loeb, M.D., Ph.D.
+(Nephrology)

 Gabriel LoebGabriel Loeb, MD, PhD is a physician-scientist investigating the mechanisms underlying kidney disease.
 His research focuses on two major areas: 1) using human common genetic variation to identify cellular and molecular drivers of chronic kidney disease and 2) identifying the molecular mediators of Autosomal Dominant Polycystic Kidney Disease.
 Findings from both projects demonstrate the central role of tubule epithelial cells in kidney disease pathogenesis.
 Gabriel’s research program integrates human genetics, novel kidney disease models, and single cell genomics to reveal essential regulators of tubule epithelial cell health and enable new therapies for people suffering from kidney disease.